ovh/docs/pages/cloud/load_balancer/create_proxyprotocol/guide.fr-fr.md

 2.     # Enable the Proxy protocol on port 80
 3.     listen 80 proxy_protocol;
 4.
-5.     # Trust the proxy protocol provided informations from your OVH Load Balancer service
+5.     # Trust the proxy protocol provided informations from your OVHcloud Load Balancer service
 6.     # See https://www.ovh.com/manager/cloud/index.html#/network/iplb/ for an up to date list
 7.     set_real_ip_from 10.108.0.0/14;
 8.     real_ip_header proxy_protocol;